NBA Players

 San Francisco Building

-According to reports, in May 2024, Stephen Curry acquired a vacant building at 600 20th St. under his Thirty Ink company for $8.5 million.
+According to reports, in May 2024, Stephen Curry acquired a vacant building at 600 20th St. through his company, Thirty Ink, for $8.5 million.
 The vacant property will be demolished to make way for a new 25,000-square-foot, five-story building comprising office spaces and a three-bedroom apartment.

 In addition to giving to charity, Curry also spends a lot of money on his family.
 He has bought homes for his parents and siblings, and he frequently gives them lavish gifts.
-For example, he once gave his mom a car that was worth over $100,000!
-Curry also enjoys spending money on himself.
-He loves to travel and often takes exotic vacations with his family.
+For example, he once gave his mom a car that was worth over $100,000.

 Curry seems to be turning into a savvy investor, too.
 He has made numerous investments in various businesses and startups over the years.
 He was an early investor in the sports drink company BodyArmor and has also invested in several other companies, including the online mattress company Casper, the golf club company Founder’s Club, and the app company Tally.